Skip to main content

 Clinical depression affects people in different ways.

-The symptoms of clinical depression can be complex and vary from person to person.
+The symptoms of clinical depression can vary from person to person.

 Generally, if you have clinical depression: